 ABSTRACT

 A roving survey was conducted for three consecutive years during kharif, 2022-23, Kharif, 2023-24 and Kharif, 2024-25 in major chilli growing areas of Telangana in five districts namely Warangal, Khammam, Mahabubabad, Badradri kothagudem and Hanamkonda covering 48 mandals and 87 villages.
 The study revealed variations in per cent disease incidence in the fields surveyed.
 During three years, among the districts surveyed, maximum mean Per cent disease incidence was recorded in Khammam district and minimum mean Per cent disease incidence was recorded in Badradri kothagudem district.
-From the three years data, the Per cent disease incidence ranged from 2.60 – 45.40.
+During the three years of study, the Per cent disease incidence ranged from 2.60 – 45.40.
 Highest per cent disease incidence of 45.40 was recorded in Mamahadhapur village of Duggondi mandal of Warangal district during 2024 - 25 and lowest per cent disease incidence of 2.60 was recorded in Pasaragonda village of Damera mandal of Hanamkonda district during Kharif, 2023-24.
-The variations in disease incidence is mainly due to, Variety/Hybrid grown, Plant protection and agronomic practices adopted and Climatic factors etc.
+The variations in disease incidence was mainly due to, Variety/Hybrid grown, plant protection and agronomic practices adopted and climatic factors etc.

 Keywords: Survey, Chilli, Fruit rot and Per cent disease incidence